pkunz96/Scraping-Demo/README.md

 ### Packet: de.kunz.scraping.api

-A set of EJBs implementing a REST-API to control scrapping.
+A set of EJBs implementing a REST-API to control the application

 ### Packet: de.kunz.scraping.views